h2oai/deepwater/docs/system-wide-installation.md

   Note: This should already be installed with Ubuntu 16.04.

-### nVIDIA GPU Drivers
+### NVIDIA GPU Drivers

-At the time of this writing, the latest version of nVIDIA drivers is 370.
+At the time of this writing, the latest version of NVIDIA drivers is 370.
 Instructions reflect this and are verified to work with this version throughout this document.
 If using a different version, edit the instruction commands to reflect the version that you are using.

 1. Clean old install: ``$ sudo apt-get purge nvidia-*``
 2. (Optional) Find/verify available drivers